 Fifth round of negotiations – 28 April-1 May 2008

 The fifth round of negotiations on the Australia-Japan Free Trade Agreement (FTA) was held in Canberra from 28 April to 1 May 2008.
 Notably, the two sides exchanged initial market access offers on services and investment at this round.
-Following the formal exchange of initial services and investment offers,each side took the opportunity to seek details about each other’s offer and to clarify particular provisions.
-Australia and Japan now have a good understanding of the quality and character of each other’s offer, and we will do further analysis before the next negotiating round.
+Following the formal exchange of initial services and investment offers, Each side took the opportunity to seek details about each other’s offer and to clarify particular provisions.
+Australia and Japan reached a good understanding of the quality and character of each other’s offer, and we will do further analysis before the next negotiating round.
 Australia welcomed the initial Japanese offer, which was consistent with the highest level of commitments it has made in previous FTAs, although we noted that there were some sectors, such as education and training, financial services, and telecommunications, where we would ask for further opening.